marcoperg/ontology/math/Topology/Topological spaces/Compactness/Compactness.md

 A space $X$ is said to be **sequentially compact** if every sequence in $X$ has a convergent subsequence.

-$X$ metric and limit point compact implies sequentially compact.
+In a metric space compactness, limit point compactness and sequential compactness are equivalent.

 ## Heine–Borel theorem

 The theorem states that for a subset $S$ of the Euclidean space $\mathbb{R}^n$, the following statements are equivalent: